Bryan-Legend/dragon-forge/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Choose a category**
+Please apply one of the Category labels using the options menu on the right.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'